clarete/langlang/README.md

     languages than Rust and Go.

-<a id="org5cf7a75"></a>

-## Installation

-    cargo install langlang

-<a id="org0c4491d"></a>
+<a id="org542ba43"></a>

 ## Basic Usage

-Let's start by validating a pre-defined grammar.

-Langlang's command-line includes an interactive shell for validating PEG files and inspecting its rules.

-For instance, let's inspect the [json](https://github.com/clarete/langlang/blob/205d212cdf9ebe00a7ff4b367e818af98ec32d89/grammars/json.peg) grammar:
+If you just want to test the waters, point the command line utility at a grammar and pick a starting rule:

-    langlang run --grammar-file grammars/json.peg --start-rule JSON
+    cargo run --bin langlang run --grammar-file grammars/json.peg --start-rule JSON

-Notice that the `start-rule` points to the [PEG rule](https://github.com/clarete/langlang/blob/205d212cdf9ebe00a7ff4b367e818af98ec32d89/grammars/json.peg#L3) which points to its siblings and in this particular case is labeled by the nonterminal `JSON`

-Langlang's command-line utility leverages debugging other rules as well, which can be useful throughout the feedback-loop of developing a new grammar.
+That will drop you into an initeractive shell that allows you to try out different input expressions.

-Take a look at the [`grammars`](https://github.com/clarete/langlang/tree/205d212cdf9ebe00a7ff4b367e818af98ec32d89/grammars) directory of the Langlang repo which contains definitions for common grammars such as JSON, CSV, RFC3986 URI's et cetera.
+Take a look at other examples at the directory `grammars` in the root of the repository.
+It contains a grammar library for commonly used input formats.

-<a id="org9d0d47e"></a>
+<a id="org90c5995"></a>

 # Input Language

-<a id="org5ff44e3"></a>
+<a id="org62beac2"></a>

 ## Productions and Expressions